-Also, if you are an experienced investor who wants to diversify outside stocks and bonds, Fundrise will also suit you.
-Since Fundrise offers diversified mix of commercial properties, it provides an investment opportunity that is otherwise not accessible to many.
+If you are an experienced investor who wants to diversify outside stocks and bonds, Fundrise will also suit you.
+Since Fundrise offers a diversified mix of commercial properties, it provides an investment opportunity that is otherwise not accessible to many.

 Overall, Fundrise is a surefire way to get investing in large commercial real estate.
 There is a relatively low risk, plus its fees and platform support is excellent.
 If that sounds like an investment platform you are willing to dive into, then take the plunge because Fundrise is for you.